Last Updated on

 Why to go to Sarangkot by foot: it’s a good preparation for a longer trek, there are nice viewpoints, you can see and hear several varieties of birds especially early in the mornings and meet a few friendly domestic goats.

 Disadvantages: I’ve left around 6.30 a.m. and reached Sarangkot by 9 a.m.
 The clouds already covered the bigger part of the range and peaks.
 If your priority is the view – choose the transport over bicycle or foot.

 Sarangkot trek cost: free (unless you hire a tour guide)

 Do you like a mix of nature, culture, and adventure?
 Check out Newari town of Bandipur in Nepal

 Pokhara to Sarangkot by bike/scooter

 Duration: around 30-40 min drive from the lakeside

-Why to go by bike: if you rent a scooter, you can visit all main places around Pokhara in one day: Sarangkot, Stupa, Davis Falls, caves.
-If you leave early morning, you will catch that mesmerizing panorama from the hill.
+Why to go by bike: if you rent a scooter, you can visit all the main places around Pokhara in one day: Sarangkot, Stupa, Davis Falls, caves.
+If you leave early morning, you will catch that mesmerizing panorama view from the hill.

-Cost: starts at 500 NPR/day
+Bike renting cost: starts at 500 NPR/day

-Sarangkot from Pokhara by bicycle:
+Sarangkot from Pokhara by bicycle